2005 NASCAR Nextel Cup Series: Checker Auto Parts 500

 The Checker Auto Parts 500 was held November 13 at Phoenix International Raceway.
-Denny Hamlin, who hadn't competed in a full season in NEXTEL Cup at the time, won the pole.
+Denny Hamlin won the pole.
 The race was surrounded by controversy when defending champion Kurt Busch was cited for reckless driving and was reported by a cop to have "had the whiff of alcohol", although he was below the legal limit of .08 in Arizona when it was discovered Kurt Busch actually had .18 in alcohol.
-Due to his actions, he was suspended by Roush Racing for the rest of the season, and Kenny Wallace took the wheel of the 97 car.
-Ironically, his brother Kyle won the race, and in victory lane, he criticized the media for their handling of the case.
+Due to his actions, he was suspended by Roush Racing for the rest of the season, and Kenny Wallace took the wheel of the #97 car.
+In victory lane, his brother Kyle Busch criticized the media for their handling of the case.